Craft Breweries in Baltimore

 Flying Dog Brewery

 Try the seasonal Dead Rise Old Bay Summer Ale, brewed with local staple Old Bay seasoning and lemon.
+Or, check out what else they have on tap at their BWI tap house.

 Full Tilt Brewing